Hjördis Genberg

 Hjördis Paulina Genberg (10 November 1919 – 24 December 1997) was a Swedish actress and model.
 She was the second wife of English actor and author David Niven.
 Genberg was among the first supermodels of Sweden.

 Life

-Hjördis Genberg was born on 10 November 1919 in Åsarna, Jämtland county, Sweden.
+Hjördis Genberg was born on 10 November 1919 in Åsarna, Jämtland County, Sweden.
 She was the fourth of five children of Gerda Paulina (née Hägglund) and Johan Georg Genberg.
 Genberg attended high school in the nearby Salsåker, a small town in Nordingrå.

-In 1943, she made her breakthrough as an actress in the film Sjätte skottet.
+In 1943, she made her breakthrough as an actress in the film Sjätte skottet (The Sixth Shot).

 She married the businessman Carl-Gustav Tersmeden in 1946.
 They divorced in 1947.